 And now you are feeling ready to move on to another phase of treatment where you can more systemically attend to underlying problems and long-standing issues.

 Embarking on More In-Depth Therapy that Goes Beyond Substance Abuse Issues

 If you are one of the many substance abusers who grew up in a dysfunctional family where alcohol abuse was part of the picture, this may mean focusing on issues related to being an ACOA (Adult Child of an Alcoholic).
 And your work in this phase of recovery may move from an emphasis on support to a deeper kind of therapy that involves examination of the ways in which your current problems and ways of interacting are related to early experiences in your family of origin.

 ACOA Therapy Can Impact Interactions with Multiple Generations of Family

 While your involvement in this deeper kind of therapy is not intended to ‘fix’ the family, it may impact the ways that you interact with family members.
 And this may have ripple effects that impact in positive ways the behavior of other family members.

-If you are currently a parent, or planning to have kids in the future you may also have a sense, correctly, that the work you have done in shoring up your recovery is critical to the health of your family.
-Your investment in attending to deeper issues from your family of origin may be equally important in terms of interrupting transmission of non-adaptive behavior patterns into the next generation,
+If you are currently a parent, or planning to have kids in the future, you may also have a sense, correctly, that the work you have done in shoring up your recovery is critical to the health of your family.
+Your investment in attending to deeper issues from your family of origin may be equally important in terms of interrupting transmission of non-adaptive behavior patterns onto the next generation.

 © 2018 Marsha Vannicelli